 New Mortgage Market review rules

-• Initial disclosure document is replaced by a mandatory requirement for firms to give crucial information to the customer.
+- Initial disclosure document is replaced by a compulsory requirement for firms to give crucial information to the customer.
 This is to prevent overloading the customer with information.
-The initial disclosure document is replaced by a key facts illustration that is more suited to the customers understanding.
+The initial disclosure document is replaced by a key facts illustration that is more suited to the customer understanding.

 Desired Impact of the MMR